Redocly/redocly-cli/docs/commands/preview.md

 The `preview` command starts a local preview server for a Redocly project.
 Use the preview to develop your project locally before deployment.

-{% admonition type="info" name="Important" %}
+{% admonition type="info" name="Pre-release" %}
-This command uses some early-release functionality.
-Look out for wider release announcements.
+This command is for our pre-release products, currently open for early access to a small number of users.
+We will be making release announcements through our [mailing list](https://redocly.com/product-updates/).
 {% /admonition %}

 ## Usage